How to get from Dubrovnik to Hvar

 Still looking for accommodation?
 Don't forget to check out our favourite places to stay in Hvar at the bottom of this page.

-Dubrovnik to Hvar by Ferry
+Dubrovnik to Hvar by Direct Ferry

-Departure and arrival station
+Departure and arrival ports

-You will arrive at Harbour of Hvar in Hvar Town.
+You will arrive at the Harbour of Hvar in Hvar Town.
 From here, it is only a few minutes walk to the town centre.

 Ferry schedule from Dubrovnik to Hvar